-The Color of the Earth 001.
 When I'm out picking wild dewberries, many thoughts come to mind.
-The first being that I don't want to harvest too much; taking into account the mindset of "I never have enough" or "more, more, more!" which I believe can complicate our relationship with the natural world.
+The first that I don't want to harvest too much.
+I believe that mindsets of “I never have enough” can complicate our relationship with the natural world.
 On the other hand, something I have grown to appreciate is how rhythmic, in-tune, and harmonious plants are.
 For example, not all dewberries are fully ripe at the same time, and some dewberries have already been harvested by smalls bugs/animals and are thus inedible.
 I believe that this is how the natural world keeps us in balance with the plants, animals, and seasons happening around us; by telling us "no" when we want to take more than we need.
 I love the natural course of give, and take, and wait that happens between all living beings existing in nature.
 I find it very self-balancing.
 It is a natural rhythm that I believe each and every one of us has the potential to tune into.
 I feel this natural rhythm when I see small bugs/animals eating my favorite berries that I also call food.
 I even feel this natural rhythm when I quickly harvest the most perfect, hard-to-reach berries - knowing that a snake could be hiding nearby in it's little home.
 It is within these moments that I clearly see my place in the natural world.
 Humans.
 Bugs/Animals.
 Plants.
 Sun.
 Dirt.
 Water.
 Air.
 Flowers.
 Grassy hills.
 None are above the other, + all must move in harmony with the rest.
 I believe that by tuning into the natural rhythm of the world, we get a chance to see that truth so clearly.

 The Tulsa Race Massacre.
 May 31-June 1, 1921.
 The destruction of 600 businesses and 35 blocks of life, community, + pride.
 300 deaths.
 800 injuries. $31 million in damage (by today's rates).
 21 churches, 21 restaurants, 30 grocery stores and two movie theaters, plus a hospital, a bank, a post office, schools, and a bus system.
 Burned to the ground in 24 hours.